 Juvenile Probation launched its ART[®] program in 2009 with Pennsylvania Commission on Crime and Delinquency funds and strengthened its program in 2015 with another PCCD grant that supported expanded training.
-Although the grant ended, Juvenile Probation continues to offer this intervention; however, in 2020 and 2021, Juvenile Probation could only offer individual anger management with some concepts of ART[®] due to COVID-19.
+Although the grant ended, Juvenile Probation continues to offer this intervention.